OpenRailAssociation/osrd-website/content/docs/guides/contribute/code.en.md

 ## Set things up

 {{% alert color="info" %}}
-Most OSRD developers use Linux.
+Most OSRD developers use Linux (incl.
+[WSL](https://learn.microsoft.com/en-us/windows/wsl/)).
 Windows and MacOS should work too, but you may run into some issues.
 {{% /alert %}}

 ### Getting the source code